starlordphr/lauterbach-python/README.md

-# Lauterbach Python Wrapper
+# Lauterbach Python Library

 ## Overview
-This is a python wrapper that I built for Lauterbach Trace32.
+This is a python library that I built for Lauterbach Trace32.
 Have fun. :)

 ## Instructions
 #### Configuring Lauterbach helper library